 - Bordetella & Canine Influenza shots (dogs)

 - FVRCP – Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (cats)

-Other non-core, but highly suggested vaccinations for cats include FIV for feline immunodeficiency virus and FeLV to protect against feline leukemia.
+Other non-core, but highly suggested vaccinations for cats include FeLV to protect against feline leukemia.
 Our cat vaccines are adjuvant free!

 It’s also important to note that even pets who live primarily indoors should be vaccinated, as they can still be exposed to a disease.
 Your Bensenville Animal Hospital veterinarian can advise you which vaccinations are required or recommended for your pet based on age, health, and lifestyle.
 For more information or to schedule an appointment, call us at 630-766-0620.